sparrc/cookbook/readme.md

 1. Pour in porcinis (with water) and veggie stock and simmer uncovered for 25 minutes.
 1. Remove from heat and add creme fraiche.
 1. Blend with immersion blender until chunky-smooth.
-1. Serve with toasted bread and cheese.
+1. Serve with toasted bread.

 Pancakes
 ================================================================================